yuanmai/swank-clojure/README.md

   `project.clj` or your user profile.
 * From an Emacs buffer inside a project, invoke `M-x clojure-jack-in`

-If you are still using Leiningen 1.6.2 or earlier, you will need to do `lein plugin install swank-clojure 1.4.2` instead.
+If you are still using Leiningen 1.x, you will need to do `lein plugin install swank-clojure 1.4.2` instead.

 That's all it takes; there are no extra install steps beyond